 After careful consideration, we’ve decided to end support for the Cortana service integration in the Harman Kardon Invoke speaker in early 2021.
 We know that most of our customers primarily use the Invoke to play music because of its premium quality sound.
 To make sure you can keep listening to music or your favorite podcasts, we’ve worked closely with Harman Kardon to create a Bluetooth-enabled device transition plan that we hope will help ease the impact of this change.

 Customers who receive a firmware update from Harman Kardon in early 2021 will still be able to continue listening to their favorite music, podcasts, and radio stations on their Invoke via Bluetooth.
 The firmware update will be delivered automatically to devices connected to Wi-Fi within six months of its release.
 Once the Invoke is updated, Cortana will no longer be accessible on the device.
-The update started rolling out to some devices on 2/25/2021 and will roll out to all devices in the following weeks.
+The update started rolling out to all devices in March 2021.

 Additionally, we are offering the opportunity to receive one Microsoft Store $50 promotional gift card per active Invoke.
 This offer is for the owner of the latest U.S.-based Microsoft account used to set up an Invoke speaker that sent a voice request to the Cortana service after July 31, 2019, and prior to July 31, 2020.
 SEE THE TERMS BELOW AND REQUEST A GIFT CARD AT THE INVOKE REDEMPTION WEBSITE BEFORE JULY 31, 2021.*